 Matthew Benjamin is an associate in the New York office of Gibson, Dunn & Crutcher.
-He is a member of the Firm’s Litigation Practice and also serves on the Firm’s Community Affairs Committee and Diversity Committee.
+He is a member of the Firm’s Litigation Practice Group and also serves on the Firm’s Community Affairs Committee and Diversity Committee.

 Mr. Benjamin’s practice focuses on white collar criminal defense, internal and regulatory investigations, and complex commercial litigation.
 He has represented corporate and individual clients in the financial services, health care, technology, and construction and manufacturing industries.
 Mr. Benjamin’s pro bono work includes matters related to immigration and veterans law.